particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 ### Flash file system

-The E Series did not have a flash file system.
+The E-Series did not have a flash file system.

-The M SoM has 2 MB flash file system using the same [POSIX API](/reference/device-os/api/file-system/file-system/) as Gen 3 devices.
+The M-SoM has 2 MB flash file system using the same [POSIX API](/reference/device-os/api/file-system/file-system/) as Gen 3 devices.
 A small amount of space is reserved for system use including configuration data.
 Most of the space is available for user application use.

 ### EEPROM

-The [EEPROM emulation API](/reference/device-os/api/eeprom/eeprom/) is the same across the E Series and M SoM.
+The [EEPROM emulation API](/reference/device-os/api/eeprom/eeprom/) is the same across the E-Series and M-SoM.

-- The E Series had 2047 bytes of emulated EEPROM.
+- The E-Series had 2047 bytes of emulated EEPROM.
-- The M SoM has 4096 bytes of emulated EEPROM.
-On the M SoM, P2, Photon 2, and Gen 3 devices, the EEPROM is actually just a file on the flash file system.
+- The M-SoM has 4096 bytes of emulated EEPROM.
+On the M-SoM, P2, Photon 2, and Gen 3 devices, the EEPROM is actually just a file on the flash file system.

 ### Interrupts